-How Making Fun of Cultural Stereotypes Keep People From Bonding With Their Communities
+How Making Fun of Cultural Stereotypes Keeps People From Bonding With Their Communities

 Students Demand Northeast Culture, History Be a Part of School Textbooks to Counter Racism

 Singh explains the experience of being mocked about one’s cultural identity can be traumatic and makes one constantly question whether their culture is “good enough.”
-She categorizes it as manifestations of verbal and emotional abuse that result in “early-life trauma” induced by ostracization, a crisis of belonging, and the idea that the world won’t appreciate you for being yourself.
-With every subsequent instance of mocking, an aversion to your own culture grows.
+She categorizes it as manifestations of verbal and emotional abuse that result in “early-life trauma” induced by ostracization, a crisis of belonging, and the idea that the world won’t appreciate one for being themselves.
+With every subsequent instance of mocking, an aversion to one’s own culture grows.

 Over time, people start seeing their culture as the root cause of their otherization by their peers.
 Eventually, rather than being angry at the perpetrator, they begin directing their anger towards their own culture.
 In the process, they either try to hide it, or run away from it.
 Singh mentions a friend who spent years refusing to acknowledge her maternal Assamese roots because she didn’t want to be mocked as “Chinese.”